knsdevkim/dev_apps/README.md

-# APPLICATION DEVELOPED
+# APPLICATION DEVELOPED (SO UGLY)

-This is my public view repository where some of my test and develop samples are sharable.
+This is my public view repository where my bad practices in coding exposed! and you should never do this!